thanneken/JubPalProcess/README.md

 1. `white.py` has the ability to create white balance files readable by MegaVision PhotoShoot.
 It also can create spreadsheets of measurements across a session.
-1. `color.py` can produce decent calibrated color when a colorchecker is not available but the wavelengths are known.
+1. `color.py` can produce decent calibrated color when a color checker is not available but the wavelengths are known.
 1. `measurecolor.py` was developed to compare the ΔE values of different LAB images and reference tables.
 1. `checkercolor.py` is a standalone version of the “color” method built into process.py.